TRileySchwarz/go-database/README.md

 ### TODO Frontend
-- Get the react app running on DO Droplet
-- Switch the ports of react app to be port 81,
-- Get the basic backend http Server handler to run on port 82(instead of 81 as currently)
-- Update nginx router
-- Ensure chadchillbro.com points to react app, not the basic backend anymore
 - Get the API to frontend to make http call to port 82 backend
 - Make https work via nginx
 - Get go-database docker-compose working on the backend on port 82 and allow frontend access